Jira Service Management (JSM) projects handle custom fields differently than Jira Software projects.

 To go further using Custom Fields on JSM

-Don’t hesitate to vote on those 2 topics to make things move forward as soon as possible!
+Don’t hesitate to vote on this topic to make things move forward as soon as possible!

 https://ecosystem.atlassian.net/browse/FRGE-774